-To film her documentary, Eleanor Coppola had to go to the most extreme to capture her husband’s obsession and change of heart while making his film.
-With all the tragedies after tragedies, one can easily identify Francis Ford Coppola as an inconsiderate egotistic for still trying to push the project forward.
-Despite the multiple Academy Award trophies already under his shelf, it seems he is trying to prove something more out of himself.
+Hearts of Darkness: A Filmmaker’s Apocalypse (1991) is the documentary of Coppola’s wife Eleanor, detailing the making of Apocalypse Now.
+The project delves into the madness of the film’s production team and is arguably the best documentary about the horrors of filmmaking.
+Eleanor Coppola went to extreme lengths to capture her husband’s obsession and change of heart while making his film.
+Despite countless tragedies, one can easily identify Francis Ford Coppola as an inconsiderate egotistic for doggedly trying to push the project forward.
+Despite multiple Academy Awards already under his belt, it seemed he was trying to prove something with this particularly cursed project.

 Hearts of Darkness, much like Apocalypse Now, reveals how internal battles can easily interfere with the world around us.
 But despite the latter movie’s harrowing conclusion, Hearts of Darkness ended in a more positive note, as Apocalypse Now ultimately became an award-winning feature, celebrated in Cannes and the Oscars.